avrahamshurin/fashla/README.md

-# fashla
+# Fashla
-fashla is a tool for correcting mistakes when typing on a bilingual keyboard
+Fashla is a tool for correcting mistakes when typing on a bilingual keyboard
 ## Usage
 * Select text that needs to be fixed, and press control+space
 * Press escape to exit program